We believe collaboration is the key to empowerment.

 Nani Sahra Walker - Founder/President

 Nani Sahra Walker has over 10 years experience in digital media.
-Her work includes projects for the BBC, The Guardian, AJ+, Huffington Post and other media outlets, educational institutions, foundations, companies, and independent documentaries.
-Her commitment to education and development led to her efforts in founding the education-based non-profit athenasaraswati.org.
-She aspires to shape society through her love of nature, art and emerging technologies.
+Her work includes projects for The Atlantic, BBC, Washington Post, Guardian, AJ+, Huffington Post and other media outlets, educational institutions, foundations, companies, and independent documentaries.
+Her commitment to education and development led to her efforts in founding athenasaraswati.org.
+She aspires to shape society through her love of nature, art, storytelling and emerging technologies.

 Sapana Sakya is Media Fund Director at the Center for Asian American Media where she manages CPB funding initiatives and supports independent filmmakers.
 Sapana’s background is in independent documentary and journalism.
 She is a representative of the National Resource Center for Non-Formal Education (NRC –NFE) that will provide educational consultation in emergency and non-formal settings during the transitional stages of rebuilding in cooperation with governmental standards.

 Dikesh Maskey was born and raised in Kathmandu Nepal, and has been living in the United States since 1998.
 He is currently working as the regional manager for Kidz Love Soccer, where he is able to use the sport of soccer as a vehicle by which to teach young kids skills and confidence that will help in their everyday lives in a fun and active way.
 Dikesh routinely collects donations of soccer goods to send to his family’s cooperatively run school in Nepal, where he has also recently started a soccer program to engage local youths.